Azure/azure-sdk-for-python/sdk/core/azure-core/CLIENT_LIBRARY_DEVELOPER.md

 JSON = MutableMapping[str, Any]

-class CustomLROPolling(PollingMethod):
+class CustomPollingMethod(PollingMethod):
     def __init__(self, polling_interval: float = 30, **kwargs: Any) -> None:
         """Creates a custom polling method which polls until a file is uploaded.
-        The operation is considered to have reached a terminal state once a successful GET is done on the file (e.g. no ResourceNotFoundError is raised).
+        For our example, the operation is considered to have reached a terminal state once a successful GET is done on the file (e.g. no ResourceNotFoundError is raised).

         :param polling_interval: The amount of time to wait between polls.
 This fictitious service does not